chro11os/blaze-webserver/README.md

-🔥 Blaze Webserver
+Blaze Webserver

-A blazingly fast, lightweight, and modern web server built from scratch in Rust, with a relentless focus on performance and memory safety.
+An experimental, high-performance web server built from scratch in Rust, focusing on speed, memory safety, and a low-level understanding of web protocols.

 <details>
 <summary><strong>Table of Contents</strong></summary>
 <ol>
-<li><a href="#-project-status-work-in-progress-">Project Status</a></li>
+<li><a href="#-project-status">Project Status</a></li>
-<li><a href="#-why-blaze">Why Blaze?</a></li>
-<li><a href="#-features">Features</a></li>
+<li><a href="#-core-philosophy">Core Philosophy</a></li>
-<li><a href="#-goals">Goals</a></li>
+<li><a href="#-architecture-and-features">Architecture and Features</a></li>
 <li><a href="#-getting-started">Getting Started</a></li>
 <li><a href="#-project-roadmap">Roadmap</a></li>
 <li><a href="#-contributing">Contributing</a></li>
 <li><a href="#-license">License</a></li>
 </ol>
 </details>
-🚧 Project Status: Work in Progress 🚧
+🚧 Project Status

-Blaze is currently under active development and is not yet ready for production use.
+Blaze is currently under active development and is intended for educational and experimental purposes.
+It is not yet ready for production use.

-This project started as an effort to build a high-performance web server from the ground up, leveraging Rust's unique advantages for systems programming.
-🤔 Why Blaze?

-Blaze began as a deep dive into the fundamentals of web technologies through the lens of Rust.
-It's a journey to understand how high-performance servers work by building one from first principles.
-This project prioritizes learning, performance, and idiomatic Rust, aiming to create a server that is not only fast but also a clear and well-documented example of systems programming.
+💡 Core Philosophy

+This project prioritizes a deep, foundational understanding of web server mechanics.
+Performance First

+The primary goal is raw speed.
+Every architectural decision is made with the aim of achieving a high requests-per-second count, low latency, and a minimal memory footprint.
+Security Through Memory Safety

+By leveraging Rust's ownership model and strict compiler, Blaze aims to eliminate entire classes of common security vulnerabilities, such as buffer overflows and data races, at compile time.
+Minimalism and Control

+Blaze is being built from first principles to avoid unnecessary abstractions and dependencies.
+This provides granular control over the entire request-response lifecycle and serves as a clear example of systems programming.
-✨ Features
+🛠️ Architecture and Features

-    Built in pure Rust: For memory safety, concurrency, and performance.

-    Asynchronous Architecture: Built on tokio for non-blocking I/O to handle thousands of concurrent connections efficiently.

-    HTTP/1.1 Parsing: Basic request parsing from raw TCP streams.
+Asynchronous TCP Core

+The server is built on tokio, a powerful asynchronous runtime for Rust.
+This allows for a non-blocking, event-driven architecture capable of handling thousands of concurrent connections with high efficiency.
+HTTP/1.1 Implementation

+A custom parser is being developed to handle raw TCP streams and translate them into structured HTTP/1.1 requests.
+The focus is on a compliant and performant implementation of the protocol's core features.
+Static Asset Serving

-    Static File Serving: Capable of serving static files from a root directory.
+The server includes a basic file system handler for serving static assets like HTML, CSS, and JavaScript files directly from a designated public directory.

-    Planned - Thread Pool: To efficiently manage CPU-bound tasks.

-    Planned - Extensible Middleware: A simple system to add custom logic to the request-response cycle.

-🎯 Goals

-    Raw Speed: Achieve a high requests-per-second count with low latency.

-    Low Memory Footprint: Be as resource-efficient as possible.

-    Security: Leverage Rust's type and memory safety to prevent common vulnerabilities.

-    Learning: Serve as a comprehensive learning project for anyone interested in Rust and networking.

 🚀 Getting Started
 Prerequisites

-    Rust toolchain (latest stable version recommended): https://rustup.rs/
+    Rust Toolchain (latest stable version recommended): https://rustup.rs/

-Running the Server
+Build and Run

     Clone the repository: